 fold down ironing board

-Let me first make mention of where we found the idea for this fold down ironing board.
+Let me first make mention where we found the idea for this fold-down ironing board.
 Pinterest of course!
 I searched for images of what I had in my mind and found this website.
 So glad I did!
 This fella’s YouTube is packed full of helpful tutorials like this Drop Down Work Table!

 I showed it to my business partner, aka my sweet building hubby, and he said let’s build it!
 The one he built is geared towards an ironing surface but it can also be used as a work table for craft projects.

-We came up with measurements that would suite the space available.
+We came up with measurements that would suit the space available.